Nord Stream 2 go-ahead could come in mid-2022 - Uniper CEO - NewsBreak

 This has burdened diplomatic relations that are already strained by the risk of open conflict between Russia and Ukraine, fuelling speculation the pipeline could be used to exert political pressure on Moscow.

-“I don’t see any political interference, the network agency is reviewing as planned.
+"I don't see any political interference, the network agency is reviewing as planned.
 It could happen in mid-2022.
-Nord Stream 2 is important,” Klaus-Dieter Maubach, CEO of Uniper, told Germany’s Rheinische Post.
+Nord Stream 2 is important," Klaus-Dieter Maubach, CEO of Uniper (UN01.DE), told Germany's Rheinische Post.

-Uniper is among five European energy firms - the others being Wintershall Dea, Shell, OMV and Engie - that have paid half of the $11 billion Nord Stream 2 has cost.
+Uniper is among five European energy firms - the others being Wintershall Dea (WINT.UL), Shell (RDSa.L), OMV (OMVV.VI) and Engie - that have paid half of the $11 billion Nord Stream 2 has cost.

 "Every additional import possibility helps to ease the situation in the gas market," Maubach said.